What is the Spain Residence Permit for Family Members of EU Citizens?

 What are the economic requirements for the residence permit?

 EU citizens must ensure that their non-EU family members have the right to reside in Spain.
 Additionally, they need to show that they have enough financial resources to support their family members while living in Spain.
-The method of proving financial stability depends on the EU citizen’s income level, which includes being:
+The method of proving financial stability depends on the EU citizen’s income level, which needs applicants to:

-For EU citizens who are employed in Spain, they need to provide a valid employment contract and proof of being registered with Social Security as a worker.
+For EU citizens who are employed in Spain, they need to provide a valid employment contract registered with Social Security as proof of being a worker.
 There is no requirement for a minimum length of employment or a specific salary amount.

 Being a Self-employed Spanish resident requires: